alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 * [`TreeHandler`](apidocs/ml/alternet/parser/handlers/TreeHandler.html) : low-level API
 * [`NodeBuilder`](apidocs/ml/alternet/parser/ast/NodeBuilder.html) : high-level API

-### AST builder

-The [AST package](apidocs/ml/alternet/parser/ast/package-summary.html) contains helper classes to build an AST while parsing.
+The [AST package](apidocs/ml/alternet/parser/ast/package-summary.html) contains helper classes to build an abstract syntax tree while parsing.

-#### Target data model
+### Target data model

 Let's go back to our `Calc` grammar.
 We intend to compute expressions, and therefore build a target data model with the help of the [`Expression<T,C>`](apidocs/ml/alternet/parser/ast/Expression.html) class :

-* where T is the type of the result of the computation, it will be a `Number`
+* where `T` is the type of the result of the computation, in our case it will be a `Number`
-* and C the context of the evaluation ; according to the grammar, it may hold all the necessary for an expression, for example supply built-in and custom functions, namespace mappers, bound variables to their name, etc. In our example we just need to resolve variable name, and the context will be as simple as a `Map<String,Number>`.
+* and `C` the context of the evaluation ; according to the grammar, it may hold all the necessary for computing an expression, for example supply built-in and custom functions, namespace mappers, bound variables to their name, etc. In our example we just need to resolve variable name, and the context will be as simple as a `Map<String,Number>`.

 ```java